dilan-dio4/easybase-website/react.markdown

 Remember, in this case we are accessing the table **REACT DEMO** which we made readable to guests, so users don't need to be signed in to execute this query.

 We then map our retrieved data to a custom *card-like* component.
-For sake of brevity, I didn't include the CSS so this might not look too pretty but feel free to style this component yourself.
+For sake of brevity, I didn't include the CSS so the cards may not look too pretty but feel free to style this component yourself.
 The entire source for this project (including CSS) is available on [Github](https://github.com/easybase/example-react-project).

 This custom component features all of our table attributes, and clicking the image brings you to that product's page.

 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybase react card components" data-src="/assets/images/posts_images/react-7.png" />

-Executing a [`.return`](https://easybase.github.io/EasyQB/docs/select_queries.html#select) statement with `.all` returns an array of objects, whereas `.one` will return a single object.
-Use [aggregators](https://easybase.github.io/EasyQB/docs/select_queries.html#aggregate) in the [`.return`](https://easybase.github.io/EasyQB/docs/select_queries.html#select) function to perform arithmetic on returned columns.
+Executing a [`.return`](https://easybase.github.io/EasyQB/docs/select_queries.html#select) statement with `.all` returns an array of objects, whereas `.one` only returns the first object.
+Use [aggregators](https://easybase.github.io/EasyQB/docs/select_queries.html#aggregate) in [`.return`](https://easybase.github.io/EasyQB/docs/select_queries.html#select) to perform arithmetic on returned columns.

 ### Insert

-Let's create a button that will insert data into our table.
-There are many different ways to capture user input on a website (dialogs, text boxes, etc.), but in this example I'll use the [`prompt()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) function that is built in web browsers.
+It's very easy to insert data with [`db().insert({ [key]: [value] }).one()`](https://easybase.github.io/EasyQB/docs/insert_queries.html).
+Let's implement a button that appends a new card to the data.
+There are many different ways to capture user input on a website (dialogs, text boxes, etc.), but in this example, I'll use the [`prompt()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) function that is built-in modern web browsers.

 Start with a new component called **AddCardButton**.
 We'll use a callback from **Home** to alert to re-mount `data` after the insertion.

-Clicking our button calls prompt three times for each attribute, except for `demo_image` which could have been passed in as a url.
-Attributes that are not passed into `db().insert` are automatically cast to *null*.
+Clicking our button calls prompt four times, once for each attribute.
+Attributes that are not passed into [`db().insert`](https://easybase.github.io/EasyQB/docs/insert_queries.html) are automatically cast to *null*.

-We then use those three prompted inputs in a `db().insert` call, followed by the callback [which we will not need with [**useReturn**](#useReturn), as shown below].
+We then use those prompted inputs in a `db().insert` call, followed by the callback [which we will not need with [**useReturn**](#usereturn), as shown below].

 Here's an implementation of this new **AddCardButton** component.
-Remember to add the component to **Home**:
+Remember add it as a child to **Home**:

 <!-- {% raw %} -->
 ```jsx